Living, Retirement, Working

 Current president

-Andrés Manuel López Obrador from the MORENA coalition; Sworn-in December 1, 2018 for a non-renewable six-year term.
-The next presidential elections are scheduled to take place in July 2024.
+Andrés Manuel López Obrador of the MORENA party.
+Sworn-in December 1, 2018 for a non-renewable six-year term.
+The next presidential elections are scheduled to take place in June 2024, and the next change of administration will happen on Oct.
+1, 2024.

 Mexico’s economic data and key indicators